currinjs/CurrinJS/aio/content/guide/styleguide.md

 # Style Guide

-Looking for an opinionated guide to Angular syntax, conventions, and application structure?
+Looking for an opinionated guide to Currin syntax, conventions, and application structure?
 Step right in!
 This style guide presents preferred conventions and, as importantly, explains why.